Rutjake/groover/README.md

 - Use a Drumkit preset for the entire drum track.

-- Handedness is great for fills simulating the drum hit, but it can also be used in double bass drum parts to simulate different feet.
+- Handedness is great for fills to simulating the drum hit, but it can also be used in double bass drum parts to simulate different feet.

 - The handedness is also useful with the hi-hat and ride cymbal to make it groovy and human by adding accents in the right places.
 For example, right-handedness to the 8th beat and left-handedness to the 4th beat.

 - The presets are made to speed up the editing process.

-- In presets "Tom" setting are made for fills, preset works well in snare fills also.
+- In presets "Tom" setting is made for fills, preset works well in snare fills also.